franpersanchez/franpersanchez.github.io/_pages/resume.md

 ## I studied here
 * <span style="text-decoration: underline;">Bachelor's Degree in Computer Science </span> from the [National University of Distance Education](https://www.uned.es/universidad/inicio/en/).
 Currently studying.
 I am dedicated to obtaining a complete and rigorous education in the field.
 The Spanish official university offers the possibility of studying on async mode, allowing me to balance my studies with work and personal commitments.
 * <span style="text-decoration: underline;">Higher Technician in Development of web Applications</span> from [CESUR](https://www.cesurformacion.com/).
-This official two-year course provided a solid foundation in software development and ignited my passion for the field.
+This official two-year course provided me with a solid foundation in software development and ignited my passion for the field.
 * <span style="text-decoration: underline;">Bachelor's Degree in Agricultural Engineering</span> from the [University of Sevilla](https://www.us.es/).
 This is my former career from which I pivoted to tech industry due to a lack of technical challenges and motivation in my daily work.

 ## I hang around here